 anaconda-enterprise-cli config set default_site master

-Run the following command to see a consolidated view of the configuration:
+To see a consolidated view of the configuration, run the following command:

 anaconda-enterprise-cli config view

 The Anaconda Enterprise CLI reads configuration information from the following places:

 To change how it’s configured, modify the appropriate

 Changing configuration settings at the user level overrides any system-level configuration.